20 Easy DIY Bird Feeders For Your Garden

 A Lego enthusiast can try out some of their skills and make some cool bird feeders.
 An orange cup bird feeder will bring life to your garden.
 Just make freshly squeezed juice and use leftovers to make this orange cup bird feeder.

-With a fruit and grain bird feeder, you can have a great way to use up fruit that’s past its prime and let birds simply devour it.
-These rainbow ice bird feeders are super cool and you can do this with a twig and toadstool.
 Use the last of your pantry scraps to make a gorgeous ice wreath bird feeder.
-Put your recyclables for good use with a simply juice carton or owl bird feeder.
+Put your recyclables to good use with a simply juice carton or owl bird feeder.
 This simple plastic jug bird feeder keeps birds and squirrels happy all through the winter months too.
-Other bird feeder ideas include twig and toilet roll bird feeder, road map birdhouses, corn kernel and chestnut feeders, and a simple cardboard roll bird feeder.
-Another novel method is by using spoons, a soda bottle or a glass jar bird feeder.

-These are some innovative ways to spruce up your garden and let you enjoy a flock of birds gather all around your garden.
+These are some innovative ways to spruce up your garden and let you enjoy a flock of birds gathers all around your garden.
 It’s a great way to invite some wildlife like squirrels to your home.

 Since it’s spring, you will have to look at some spring maintenance tips and ensure that all your appliances and systems are working well.
 Also, this is the perfect time to start your own micro-garden.

 Moreover, try the Home Maintenance Calculator and you will be amazed by the money that you would have to shell out if you didn’t have a home warranty.